batfish/pybatfish/docs/source/formats.md

 ### Modeling ISPs

-Batfish can model routers representing ISPs (and Internet) for a given network.
-The modeling is based on a JSON configuration file (`isp_config.json`), which tells Batfish about the interfaces on border routers which peer with the ISPs.
-An example file is:
+Batfish can model ISPs (and Internet connectivity) for a network based on a file that specifies which ISPs to model and how to configure them.
+The ISP modeling file has a few different sections that control different aspects of the modeling.

+* **BorderInterfaces:** Specify the interfaces in the snapshot that connect to the ISP you want to model.
+Each interface must be a layer-3 interface connected directly to the ISP and establish an eBGP single-hop session to the ISP.

 ```json
 {